agriculturegovau/agds-next/packages/search-box/README.md

 ### Responsive icon

-Use the `iconOnly` prop to configure when the search icon should replace the button label.
+Use the `iconOnly` prop to configure at which breakpoints the search icon should replace the button label.
 This allows more space for text to be written in the text input.

 ```jsx live
 <SearchBox aria-label="Sitewide" onSubmit={console.log}>